 From Florac take D16, which will lead you into a totally different world, the world of the Causse Méjean – a limestone plateau which looks a bit like a steppe, with its vast grassland plains.

 The first stop on Day 6 is the remarkable cave, actually a sinkhole, Aven Armand.
-The cave offers a real journey to the center of Earth, where you get by funicular.
-And down there there are expecting you the most amazing stone creations.
+The cave offers a real journey to the center of Earth, where you get by a funicular.
+And down there, there are expecting you the most amazing stone creations.
 With the use of visual mapping, the formations come to life and you pass by weird creatures like jelly fishes and cauliflowers.
 There’s entry fee for the cave.

-After visiting Aven Armand, head to the medieval farm – Ferme Caussenarde d’Autrefois.
+After visiting Aven Armand, head to the old farm – Ferme Caussenarde d’Autrefois.
 This farm is a very good example of the agro-pastoral heritage of the region, which is actually why the region has been enlisted as a UNESCO World Heritage Site.
 This open-air museum shows how peasant life was like through the centuries and tells the story of the region in an interactive way.
-From the farm there are lovely views over the causse.
+From the farm there are lovely views over the causses.
 Also take a walk around in the little hamlet Hyelzas, it feels as if the time has stopped, or I’d rather say as if the time doesn’t exist.

-The the farm, there are a few options: you can either head to Le Rozier, where the itinerary for Day 7 starts, or back to Les Vignes via D16, which has some breathtaking hairpin bends to take you down to the river.
+After the farm, there are a few options: you can either head to Le Rozier, where the itinerary for Day 7 starts, or back to Les Vignes via D16, which has some breathtaking hairpin bends to take you down to the river.
 Then driving downstream, you’ll arrive at Le Rozier.
 Whichever route you choose, you can make a small detour to La Viale and take the trail to the Arcs of Saint Peter (Les Arcs de Saint Pierre) – a set of 3 beautiful natural arcs.
-It takes about hour and a half to do the trail.
+It takes about an hour and a half to do the trail.